bids-standard/bids-specification/src/derivatives/05-diffusion-derivatives.md

 There are many mathematical bases that may be used in the encoding of parameters that vary as a function of orientation.
-A list of such functions supported by the specification is enuerated below, accompanied by requisite information specific to each representation.
+A list of such functions supported by the specification is enumerated below, accompanied by requisite information specific to each representation.

 For image data that encode orientation information,